Geneva Declaration (1918): Paris talks

 Nikola Pašić negotiated the Geneva Declaration with representatives of the Yugoslav Committee, the National Council of Slovenes, Croats and Serbs and the Serbian opposition.

 Trumbić wrote to Pašić on 11 October 1918 proposing to reconvene parties to the Corfu Declaration and representatives of the Montenegrin Committee for Unification in Paris in two weeks to ensure, facilitate, and expedite unification.
 Even though Pašić wrote back on 25 October inviting Trumbić to visit him in Paris, Pašić ignored the 11 October proposal.
-On 1 November, in a report to the Prince Regent, Pašić requested a message to be forwarded to Pribičević through Serbian Army liaison officer in Zagreb, Lieutenant Colonel Dušan Simović.
-In the message, Pašić asked Pribičević to cooperate with him on urgent unification to defend against Italian irredentism.
-In response, Pribičević provided regular information on political situation to Simović.
+On 1 November, in a report to the Prince Regent, Pašić requested a message to be forwarded to Pribićević through Serbian Army liaison officer in Zagreb, Lieutenant Colonel Dušan Simović.
+In the message, Pašić asked Pribićević to cooperate with him on urgent unification to defend against Italian irredentism.
+In response, Pribićević provided regular information on political situation to Simović.

 According to Trumbić, British Foreign Secretary Arthur Balfour was willing to recognise South Slavic population of Austria-Hungary as an allied nation on that day, but the recognition was withheld on request of French Foreign Minister Stephen Pichon until the British and the French agreed on the matter.
 On 29 October, the Supreme War Council met in Versailles, a day after Austria-Hungary requested armistice.
 While the terms were discussed, the French Prime Minister Georges Clemenceau promised Italian Prime Minister Vittorio Emanuele Orlando no Balkan Slavic state would be recognised before the terms of the armistice were implemented.
 The Entente allies also declined to recognise the State of Slovenes, Croats and Serbs or the Serbian claim of being the central unifying force among the South Slavs like Piedmont in Italian unification.
 The Supreme War Council also decided not to recognise any formal role of Yugoslav Committee deeming South Slavic unification unrealistic until the parties demonstrate their ability to come to an agreement.
 Serbia added its opposition to recognition of any official role of the Yugoslav Committee.
 Armistice of Villa Giusti, ending the war for Austria-Hungary was signed on 3 November.
 By that time, Serbian Army and the rest of the Allied Army of the Orient reached Sava and Danube rivers in Belgrade – the prewar Austro-Hungarian border.